-Exhume body of civilian killed in Hyderpora gunfight in November, orders J&K high Court
+Exhume body of civilian killed in Hyderpora gunfight in November, orders J&K High Court

 Mohammad Amir Magray’s father had filed a plea seeking that his son’s body be handed over so that a burial as per rituals can be carried out.

-The Jammu and Kashmir and Ladakh High Court on Friday ordered the exhumation of the body of Mohammad Amir Magray, one of the four persons killed in a gunfight in Srinagar’s Hyderpora area in November.
+The Jammu and Kashmir and Ladakh High Court on Friday ordered the authorities to exhume the body of Mohammad Amir Magray, one of the four persons killed in a gunfight in Srinagar’s Hyderpora area in November.

 A bench of Justice Sanjeev Kumar was hearing a petition filed by Magray’s father Mohammad Latief seeking that his son’s body be handed over so that a burial as per rituals can be carried out.